mixu/pixiedust/readme.md

 ## Sorting

 Sorting will be applied to the results from the API -- it does not require that the underlying API supports this.

+This means that if the results paginated but the underlying API does not support sorting, then you need to fetch all items to ensure global sort order.

     Zendesk.users().sort(function(a, b) {
       // return 0, 1, or -1 as in normal array sort functions